Singapore, New Zealand and UAE identified as stand outs among Stand Outs by Digital Evolution Index 2017

 DEI 2017 incorporates a newly devised analysis of ‘digital trust’, that takes into account the trustworthiness of the digital environment for each country; the quality of users’ experience; attitudes towards key institutions and organizations; and users’ behavior when they interact with the digital world.
 Trust is of high interest to all participants in the digital economy today, given the concerns about security of essential information, cyber-attacks, and consumers’ Apprehension about the digital systems and their reliability, the digital companies and their growing dominance, and about the leaders of digital companies.

-There are four classifications here too: High Trust Equilibrium (Singapore, Spain, Norway, Hong Kong and Finland) with users that exhibit patient and engaged online behavior combined with a more trustworthy environment and relatively seamless experience; Low Trust Equilibrium where low user trust is aligned with the less trustworthy and friction-laden environment; Trust Surplus (China, Turkey, Malaysia) which have patient and engaged users despite high friction experiences and relatively less trustworthy environments; and Trust Deficit (South Korea,US, France, Australia): where users tend to be less patient and fickle when faced with friction online through the experience and environment in general are similar to the High Trust Equilibrium countries.
+There are four classifications here too: High Trust Equilibrium (Singapore, Spain, Norway, Hong Kong and Finland) with users that exhibit patient and engaged online behavior combined with a more trustworthy environment and relatively seamless experience; Low Trust Equilibrium where low user trust is aligned with the less trustworthy and friction-laden environment; Trust Surplus (China, Turkey, Malaysia) which have patient and engaged users despite high friction experiences and relatively less trustworthy environments; and Trust Deficit (South Korea,US, France, Australia), where users tend to be less patient and fickle when faced with friction online though the experience and environment in general are similar to the High Trust Equilibrium countries.

 China, Switzerland, Singapore, and the Nordics score well on different metrics, but for different reasons.
 The report also says that the Chinese consumer is an outlier, demonstrating patient user behavior in the face of friction, such as slow internet speeds.
 Western and Northern European states lead in digital trust experience and environment scores, which reflect investments in strong security, privacy, and accountability measures, and in minimising friction.